rjax/Library/README.md

 3. Create a static List of Author Instances
 4. Run the project and query for an Author and Authors
 ## Step 3
-1. Modify the Book class, change the Author property to a resolver
+* HotChocolate implicitly adds properties of classes that are exposed in the Query class as resolvers.
+In this step we change the Author string property of the Book class to a method that returns the Author object referenced by the AuthorId property of the Book.
+* Note that HotChocolate switches the property names to camelcase.